I Want To Close My Business and Walk Away

 As a business owner, you have numerous legal responsibilities that you must fulfil when closing your business.

 In the following sections, we’ll discuss two key aspects of your legal responsibilities when closing your business: Personal Liability and Redundancy Pay and Allegations.
-Understanding these obligations will help you navigate the closure process while minimizing any potential legal issues.

 Personal Liability

-As a sole trader, you are personally liable for any debts incurred by your business, meaning your personal assets can be used to satisfy a court judgment against you.
+As a sole trader, you are personally liable for any debts incurred by your business, meaning your assets can be used to satisfy a court judgment against you.

-It’s crucial to be aware of this liability and take the necessary precautions to protect your personal assets when closing your business.
+It’s crucial to be aware of this liability and take the necessary precautions to protect your assets when closing your business.

 Redundancy Pay and Allegations